Principal Investigator is a university employee who has a Full-Time position that includes:

 are conditioned explicitly upon the performance of necessary work.

-- It is the IHE's practice to similarly compensate students under Federal awards as
+- The IHE's practice is to compensate students under Federal awards and other activities

 - Charges for tuition remission and other forms of compensation paid to students as,